MileHacker Logo

 • Consult a travel health clinic or your doctor to discuss recommended vaccinations for Greece.

-• Stay hydrated, especially during the summer months, by drinking plenty of water.
+• Stay hydrated, especially over the summer, by drinking plenty of water.

 • Practice good hand hygiene to prevent common illnesses.